a brief introduction

-I am broadly interested in Cryptography and Metacomplexity.
-Most of my current work falls into one of two main categories: 1.)
-Practically-motivated models for secure computation and 2.)
-Connections between various cryptographic primitives and metacomplexity problems.
+I am broadly interested in Cryptography and Computational Complexity.
+Currently, I mostly work on metacomplexity, non-interactive cryptographic protocols, and foundations of cryptography.
 Prior to my PhD, my research was more applied; I spent a considerable amount of time thinking about coercion-resistant e-voting and federated learning over encrypted data.

 Before coming to BU, I studied Computer Science and Mathematics at MIT, where I obtained my Bachelor’s and MEng.